devhhu/chronicle-detection-as-code-lab/README.md

-# Detection-as-Code Lab (Google SecOps-Inspired)
+## Detection-as-Code Lab (Google SecOps-Inspired)

-This project simulates the Detection-as-Code (DaC) lifecycle as it would operate in a Google Chronicle SecOps environment, all without needing access to a Chronicle license.
+This project simulates the Detection-as-Code (DaC) lifecycle as it would operate in a Google Chronicle SecOps environment, this is more focused on a bare-bones build as getting access to a Chronicle license, is not an option.

-Instead, I’ve reverse-engineered the expected detection flow, and later dive into how the Chronicle API would be highly leveraged:
+Instead, I’ve decided to build this from a bottom up approach of the expected detection flow, and later dive into how the Chronicle API will fit into this picture:

-* UDM-compatible synthetic logs
-* Custom Python detection logic
-* YAML/YARA-L rules
-* Terraform-like IaC definitionsReference lists and CI-style simulation

-The goal is to mirror a real-life cloud-scale detection pipeline and demonstrate deep understanding of how Chronicle rules, log ingestion, and alert triage work.

-### Project Structure
+#### Project Structure
 ```
 .
 ├── `docker-log-generator/`      # Emits mock UDM logs to Fluentd
 ├── `fluentd/`                   # Collects and buffers logs locally
 ├── `processed-logs/udm_log/`    # Log sink (simulates Chronicle UDM ingestion)
 ├── `scripts/`                   # Custom Python logic to match logs with rules
 ├── `rules/`                     # YARA-L and YAML rule definitions